renegadedme/url-shortener/README.md

 # url-shortener
-a url shortener using FastAPI
-you can create a virtual environment using the requirements.txt file.
+This is url-shortener using FastAPI.
+You can create a virtual environment using the requirements.txt file.